metju90/R3PI/README.md

 I put great effort to ensure the UX is good.
 I applied:

 - Loading spinners
-- Default static image - while the actual image loads to minimize flickers and enhances the smoothness of the website.
+- Default static image - To be shown in every image while the actual image is loading to mitigate/eliminate flickers and enhances the smoothness of the website.
-- Resetting application state - Upon `UserDashboard` componens unmount, I am resetting their respective global state to
+- Resetting application state - Upon `UserDashboard` component unmount, I am resetting their respective global state to

 ## CSS

 One of the early decision which I took was on whether to use any `CSS` processor or not.
-When I learned `TypeScript` is a must to use, due to my lack of experience with the technology, I knew it could potentionally consume a considerable amount of my time and therefore, for such a small application I decided to go with vanilla CSS.
+When I learned `TypeScript` is a must to use, due to my lack of experience with the technology, I knew it could potentially consume a considerable amount of my time and therefore, for such a small application I decided to go with vanilla CSS.

-FYI, I am a fan of CSS in JS. `styled-components` in particual.
+FYI, I am a fan of CSS in JS. `styled-components` in particular.

 I built the Vanilla CSS with mobile-first approach.
-I explained what mobile-first apporach CSS in this [stackoverflow answer](https://stackoverflow.com/questions/51233235/css-techniques-for-responsive-web-design/51233397#answer-51233397)
+I explained what mobile-first approach CSS in this [stackoverflow answer](https://stackoverflow.com/questions/51233235/css-techniques-for-responsive-web-design/51233397#answer-51233397)

 ## TypeScript

-I apprecicate the benefits of type checking but unforetuneatly I dont have much experience with Ts.
-After spending a conserdiable amount of time on researching how to compile TS, I decided to take some shortcuts by ignore certain rules and abusing the type of `any`.
+I appreciate the benefits of type checking but unfortunately I dont have much experience with Ts.
+After spending a considerable amount of time on researching how to compile TS, I decided to take some shortcuts by ignore certain rules and abusing the type of `any`.

 ## Error handling

-I am just showing a simple message incase of a critical error.
-Ideally I render a nice 500 error page.
-For this particular case I thought it was not neccessary.
+I am just showing a simple generic error message incase of a critical error.
+Ideally I render an error message more inline with what went wrong (i.e. show page cannot be found for 404 error).
+For this particular case I thought what I did is sufficient.

+## Unit Testing

+Testing is very important part for sustainable and scalable software.
+I preferred investing my time on illustrating my code rather than making unit testing since this is not a production-ready application

+## Github's API access token

+The token is in the source code.
+I will revoke the token's permission once this review is finished.

 ## Your feedback

-I will greatly apprecicate your honest and straight forward feedback.
+I will greatly appreciate your honest and straight forward feedback.
+I consider criticism on my software as a starting point for a conversation and/or room for improvement

-error message is too simple...

-access token, can be used without any probs.